 At trade shows — as in life — 80 percent of success is showing up.
 The remaining 20 percent depends on how eye-catching and attention-grabbing your company’s space is at the event.
 You might not have a lot of room at the typical trade show or convention, so it’s vital that you make excellent use of every square inch of space you do have.
 Here are a few ideas to help you make your business stand out at an in-person event.

 As the great lyricist Stephen Sondheim once wrote, “You’ve gotta get a gimmick.”
 That’s the case when you’re presenting at a trade show or a convention.
 There is going to be a sea of similar booths and tables all around yours.
 What can you do to make your company stand out?

 Adding a special touch, or “gimmick,” will grab people’s attention and make them come over to check you out.
 You can also use a special touch to create a buzz about your brand that spreads beyond the bounds of the corporate event.

 Here are some more ideas for ways to make your company stand out at a crowded event:

 - Hire a performer, such as a magician or a clown.

 - Offer a photo booth where people can have their pictures taken.

-- Play a game by either creating a custom game that has something to do with your brand or offer a classic, such as chess, checkers or a video game.
+- Play a game by either creating a custom game that has something to do with your brand or offering a classic, such as chess, checkers, or a video game.